-Recent developments in monitoring the ionosphere/plasmasphere onboard low Earth orbiting satellites by using signals of global navigation satellite systems such as GPS or GLONASS provide the possibility to evaluate the reconstruction technique presented here.
+Recent developments in monitoring the ionosphere/plasmasphere onboard low-earth orbiting satellites by using signals of global navigation satellite systems such as GPS or GLONASS provide the possibility to further evaluate the reconstruction technique presented here.

-The technique should have the capability to be used for evaluating both empirical as well as theoretical models of the ionosphere and plasmasphere systems.
+The technique should have the capability to be used for evaluating empirical and theoretical models of the ionosphere and plasmasphere systems.